avioli/uni_links/README.md

 installed (or setup correctly) they'll load in the browser, allowing you to present a web-page for further action, eg. install the app.

+Make sure you read both the Installation and the Usage guides, thoroughly, especiallly for App/Universal Links (the https scheme).

 ## Installation